MarinaBrau/chatlore/README.md

 -   **Stateless API**: Only the text of conversations you *manually select* is sent to the AI for analysis.
 -   **No Database**: We do not store your chat history or the generated results.

----
-Built with ❤️ for the AI community.